TrendiStack/avant-fullstack/readme.md

 - Error handling: Another challenge I faced was handling errors properly.
 This involved understanding how to properly handle errors on both the client and server side.
 I had to ensure that the system would handle errors in a way that was user-friendly and provided meaningful feedback to the user.
 I also had to ensure that the system would not break if an error occurred.
 To overcome this challenge, I made sure to properly test the system and added error handling code in the necessary areas.

+- Implementing User Info Changes: When building the feature that allowed users to change their information, I initially ran into a problem where I was creating a new object instead of updating the existing user object.
+To resolve this, I first verified that the user was changing the correct account information.
+Then, using the new data provided by the user, I updated the corresponding property of the user object.

 ## Future Improvements

 - Add forgot password functionality
 - Add email verification feature
-- change name, username, password, email, and profile picture
+- change first name, lastname, username, password, and email ✅
+- change profile picture
+- wishlist functionality
+- settings

 ## Authors